maxhougas/githubinstructions/lessoninstructions/02resolveconflicts.md

 Clone the fork if you have not already.
  Open your git bash shell and navigate to your github folder (probably C:\projects).
- Run "git clone https://github.com/[uname]/[repo]" where <uname> is your github user name and <repo> is the name you gave to the fork of my test repo.
+ Run "git clone https://github.com/[uname]/[repo]" where <uname> is your github user name and [repo] is the name you gave to the fork of my test repo.

-Run "cd <repo>".
+Run "cd [repo]".
-Verify that line 7 of helloworld.htm contains "  <title>Document</title>".
+Verify that line 7 of helloworld.htm contains "  &lt;title>Document&lt;/title>".
- If it does not, alter line 7 to "  <title>Document</title>".
+ If it does not, alter line 7 to "  &lt;title>Document&lt;/title>".
   Run "git add .".
   Run "git commit -m 'fixed line 7'".
   Run "git push".

-NB: the series of commands "git add <file>" "git commit -m '<message>'" can be shortened.
+NB: the series of commands "git add [file]" "git commit -m '[message]'" can be shortened.
- ONLY IF <file> was the subject of a previous add, you may use "git commit -am 'message'" alone (note the -am).
+ ONLY IF [file] was the subject of a previous add, you may use "git commit -am 'message'" alone (note the -am).
+ THIS WILL FAIL WHEN YOU CHANGE FILES' NAMES.

 ## GENERATE A LOCAL CONFLICT

 Run "git checkout -b conflict".

-Alter line 7 to "  <title>CONFLICT</title>" (whitespace should not matter).
+Alter line 7 to "  &lt;title>CONFLICT&lt;/title>" (whitespace should not matter).

 Run "git commit -am 'generating conflict in branch conflict'".

 Run "git checkout main".

-Very that line 7 of helloworld.htm once again contains "  <title>Document</title>".
+Very that line 7 of helloworld.htm once again contains "  &lt;title>Document&lt;/title>".

-Alter line 7 to "  <title>MAIN</title>".
+Alter line 7 to "  &lt;title>MAIN&lt;/title>".

 Run "git commit -am 'generating conflict in branch main'".